Vacuum Polarization Energy of the Kinks in the Sinh-Deformed Models: Introduction

 \section{Introduction}

-Kinks are classical solutions to the non-linear field equations in one space and one time dimensions~\cite{1}.
-These kinks are referred to as topological kinks because they are characterized by a topological index which is related to their behavior at spatial infinity.
-In the quantized theory, this topological index becomes a conserved quantum number.
-In Skrymion (a model for the baryon)~\cite{2,3,4} this conserved number is the baryon number.
-In one space and one time dimensions, this topological index arises as a result of distinct vacua kink solutions that interpolate neighboring vacua at negative and positive spatial infinity.
-In this case, the topological index translates into different masses for the fluctuations about the degenerate vacua.
+Kinks are classical solutions to the non-linear field equations in one space and one time dimensions~\cite{Rajaraman:1982is}.
 An important property of the kink model is that in the classical picture it resembles an extended particle.
 Thus, it possesses localized energy densities.
+The kink solutions from these non-linear models behave particle like when subjected to extended forces and have been applied in many branches of physics: in cosmology~\cite{Vachaspati:2006zz, Vilenkin:2000jqa} the kink solutions describe the cosmic domain walls~\cite{Anninos:1991un,Romanczukiewicz:2017hdu}, in condensed matter physics~\cite{bishop1980solitons} they are used to study Bose-Einstein condensates~\cite{kevrekidis2008condense} and ferromagnets~\cite{Ivanov:1992aa}, as well as particle physics~\cite{Weigel:2008zz}.

+These kinks are referred to as topological kinks because they are characterized by a topological index which is related to their behavior at spatial infinity.
+A typical example is the Skyrmion a model for the baryon ~\cite{Skyrme:1988xj,Adkins:1983ya,Weigel:2008zz}.
+In this regime, the topological index becomes a conserved quantum number called the baryon number.
+In one space and one time dimensions, kink solutions interpolate neighboring vacua at negative and positive spatial infinity, where the masses of the quantum fluctuations about the degenerate vacua differ.
+In this project, we investigate field theories, whose classical solutions connect vacua with different masses of quantum fluctuations.

-The integral of this energy is inversely proportional to its coupling constant and is identified as the mass of the particle.
-This mass overestimates the actual mass of the particle on the grounds that, quantum corrections are ignored.
+In the Skyrme model, the integral of the energy density is inversely proportional to its coupling constant and is identified as the mass of the particle.
+This mass overestimates the actual mass of the particle on the grounds that, quantum corrections are ignored ~\cite{Moussallam:1991rj,Holzwarth:1995bv,Meier:1996ng}.
 This is not a problem when investigating the properties of a single particle.
-In computations of the binding energies of compound objects such as hypernuclear atoms~\cite{5}, the quantum corrections may become important when comparing configurations with different particle numbers.
-The vacuum polarization energies (VPE) is the leading quantum correction to the kink energies.
-We compute the VPE of the kink of sinh-deformed potentials using the spectral methods~\cite{6}.
+In computations of the binding energies of compound objects such as hypernuclear atoms~\cite{Meoto:2019hdi}, the quantum corrections may become important when comparing configurations with different particle numbers.
+The vacuum polarization energies (VPE) are the leading quantum correction to the kink energies and are the renormalized sum of the shifts of zero points energies of the quantum fluctuations due to their interactions with the (classical) background potential.
+We compute the VPE of the kink of sinh-deformed potentials using the spectral methods~\cite{graham:2009spec}.